alice-ruv/board-games/README.md

 **1. Connection to the System:**
    * If the server and the client aren't running in the same machine, the following screen will appear: <br><br>
      ![image](https://github.com/alice-ruv/board-games/assets/124344785/a91a95f6-35f5-45f8-a3a8-3560139a7fdb) <br><br>
-     There is a message for updating your server name or address in server URL.
+     There is a message for updating your server URL.
 All the text fields and buttons are disabled, except the "Settings" button. <br>

    * Enter "Settings" will get you to the following screen: </br></br>
      ![image](https://github.com/alice-ruv/board-games/assets/124344785/275570c3-88ac-4e33-838c-d8fe69bf47f3) <br><br>
      As a default, the server URL is set to localhost.
-Update your server URL and press "Save". <br>
+Update your server name or address in server URL and press "Save". <br>
-     You can get your server address by running `ipconfig` on your *command line*. <br>
+     You can get your server address by running `ipconfig` in your *command line*. <br>
      If the server and the client are connected to the same WiFi network, get your server address under the section *"Wireless LAN adapter Wifi"* from *"IPv4 Address"*.<br><br>

 **2. Entering the System:** <br>